vinej/react-portal/README.md

 The goal is to experiment using React/Mobx and a Flux pattern like Redux

+## Why use a Flux pattern with Mobx

+There is no an obligation to use a Flux pattern with Mobx if your application is simple.
+During the last year, I worked on a Dashboard implementation and the customer asked me to audit all actions from the users.
+If you have a Flux pattern, it's very easy to do : you just add a middleware.
+Without it, it could become complexe to implement it.
+Then, you must use a Flux pattern when you know that you will deal with this kind of feature.

 ## Compare  React/Redux with React/Mobx/Dispatch

 With React/Mobx/Dispatch